 - Learning from other professionals leads to professional improvement and personal enjoyment.

-Thank you again Katie for sharing the highlights from the conference!
-And a big thank you to CASANA for offering such an awesome learning experience for parents and SLPs.
+Thank you to CASANA for offering such an awesome learning experience for parents and SLPs.